sabhyamittal/ds_test/notes.md

 #### A task scheduling problem using matroid

+An interesting problem that can be solved using matroid is the problem of optimally scheduling unit-time tasks on a single processor, where each task has a deadline, along with a penalty paid if the task misses its deadline.

 ### Amortized algorithm

+is used for algorithms where an occasional operation is very slow, but most of the other operations are faster.
+In Amortized Analysis, we analyze a sequence of operations and guarantee a worst case average time which is lower than the worst case time of a particular expensive operation.
+The example data structures whose operations are analyzed using Amortized Analysis are Hash Tables, Disjoint Sets and Splay Trees.

 #### Aggregate analysis

+In fact, a sequence of n operations on an initially empty stack cost at most O(n).

+·        Each object can be POP only once (including in MULTIPOP) for each time it is PUSHed. #POPs is at most #PUSHs, which is at most n.

+·        Thus the average cost of an operation is O(n)/n = O(1).

+·        Amortized cost in aggregate analysis is defined to be average cost.

 #### The accounting method

+An accounting method consists of the rules and procedures a company follows in reporting its revenues and expenses.
+The two main accounting methods are cash accounting and accrual accounting.
+Cash accounting records revenues and expenses when they are received and paid.

+Types of Accounting Methods
+Cash Accounting
+Cash accounting is an accounting method that is relatively simple and is commonly used by small businesses.
+In cash accounting, transactions are only recorded when cash is spent or received.

+In cash accounting, a sale is recorded when the payment is received and an expense is recorded only when a bill is paid.
+The cash accounting method is, of course, the method most people use in managing their personal finances and it is appropriate for businesses up to a certain size.

+If a business generates more than $25 million in average annual gross receipts for the preceding three years, however, it must use the accrual method, according to Internal Revenue Service rules.1﻿

+Accrual Accounting
+Accrual accounting is based on the matching principle, which is intended to match the timing of revenue and expense recognition.
+By matching revenues with expenses, the accrual method gives a more accurate picture of a company's true financial condition.

+Under the accrual method, transactions are recorded when they are incurred rather than awaiting payment.
+This means a purchase order is recorded as revenue even though the funds are not received immediately.
+The same goes for expenses in that they are recorded even though no payment has been made.

 #### The potential method

+In computational complexity theory, the potential method is a method used to analyze the amortized time and space complexity of a data structure, a measure of its performance over sequences of operations that smooths out the cost of infrequent but expensive operations.

 #### Dynamic tables

 ## Advanced data structures